jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/devsecops/index.md

 <div class="sect2">

-### Early detection
+### Early detection of vulnerabilities in code

-Vulnerabilities in your code are quickly identified at early development stages.
+Since our continuous hacking advances simultaneously with the developers' work, vulnerabilities in your code are quickly identified at early development stages.
-This is because
-our continuous hacking advances simultaneously with the developers' work.

 </div>